VeineHellen/VeineHellen/README.md

-- 👋 Hi, I’m @VeineHellen
+- 👋 BOOOOM 🧨 dia, sou a @VeineHellen
 - Sou estudante e estou começando a estudar programação =>
-- 👀 I’m interested in play video games
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🎮 Jogo muito joguinhos de PC

 <!---
 VeineHellen/VeineHellen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.